Brock researchers awarded $3.2 million in NSERC funding

 “Funding such as this is instrumental to ensuring that academic advancements continue to be made, and that these insights can then be applied in a manner that benefits all Canadians,” he said.

-For more details on the faculty research, see this story in The Brock News.
-For more details on the student research, see this story in The Brock News.
+For more details on the faculty research, see the faculty research story in The Brock News.
+For more details on the student research, see the student research story in The Brock News.

 For more information or for assistance arranging interviews: